 This wouldn't be a cure-all.
 Many, many people would obviously still pay a premium to own a high-caliber hunting weapon or a handgun.
 Many people would still get their weapons illegally.
 But at the very least, it might help rectify a serious market failure, which is that the costs of firearms ownership are born by society more than actual gun owners.
 It's been a banner year for guns and ammo sales, and the gun industry is expected to make about $11.7 billion.
 Yet by one credible estimate, gun violence cost the United States as much as $174 billion in 2010 alone, once you factored in the lost work, medical care, criminal justice resources, and other expenses.
 Forcing gun owners to cover some of that price via insurance -- or at least making them compensate victims -- would help restore balance to the market.

 One of the biggest questions hanging over this proposal, as you might have guessed, is whether it's constitutional.
-The Supreme Court could easily conclude that making it prohibitively expensive to own a gun amounts to infringing on the second amendment.
+The Supreme Court could easily conclude that making it prohibitively expensive to own a gun amounts to infringing on the 2nd Amendment.
 The question, then, is where you draw the line.
 Is requiring any insurance an excessive burden?
-Or can the government attach a certain, reasonable price to exercising a constitutional right?
+Or can the government attach a certain reasonable price to exercising a constitutional right?
 And if so, how much is too much?

 Cyran and Holding suggest that "tying the price of coverage to the cost of gun incidents" might help an insurance requirement pass constitutional muster, by proving that the government had a legally relevant "compelling interest" in the issue.
 I can't say one way or the other.
 But there's no reason an enterprising, gun-control friendly state like New York couldn't provide a test case some time in the near future.

 This article available online at: